-- (a) the character, magnitude and complexity of the Bank's operations, and - (b) the responsibilities relevant to the role
+- (a) the character, magnitude and complexity of the Bank's operations, and - (b) the responsibilities relevant to the role with the proviso that at least half of the Members of the Management Board should be Polish citizens.

 Candidates to the managing body should, in each case, have an impeccable reputation, their activities to date should be transparent and lawful, and their employment history and track record should be related with jobs in financial institutions.